 - You're in significant pain

-If you don’t see a dentist about your gums bleeding and just ignore the problem, you may well develop severe gum disease.
+If you don't see a dentist about your gums bleeding and just ignore the problem, you well develop severe gum disease, which may eventually require the care of a periodontist—a gum specialist.
 This has been linked to diabetes and cardiovascular problems, and can cause tooth loss if it progresses far enough.
-It’s also possible you have another serious health condition which needs proper treatment.
+It's also possible you have another serious health condition which needs proper treatment.

 Best products for healthy gums